frostoven/Cosmosis/CONTRIBUTING.md

 files.
 Any file ending in `.js` may only contain JavaScript.
 If TypeScript will be used, the file must end with `.ts`.
 Note that we may end up converting your JS files into TS if it's more appropriate for us.

+### Nomenclature
+* plugin - modifies game functionality and rules.
+Cosmosis is largely based on built-in plugins.
+Community game mods are also plugins.
+* ship module - a game plugin that specifically focuses on being a swappable physical ship part, sometimes with its own control mappings.
+* node module - external application dependency.
+* mesh code - data property, usually set within Blender, that is saved inside the spaceship model file.
+Instructs the engine to treat that part of the mesh specially.
+Switches and doors are examples of items that use mesh codes.

 ### Gotchas and problems